Elephantine Island : The Gem of the Nile in Aswan

 What can I see on Elephantine Island?

-Visitors can explore ancient ruins, the Temple of Khnum, the Nilometer, the Aswan Museum, and traditional Nubian villages.
+Visitors can explore ancient temples, the Temple of Khnum, the Nilometer, the Aswan Museum, and vibrant Nubian villages.
+Those interested in cultural sites also enjoy reading about Islamic Cairo.

 Can you stay on Elephantine Island?